lferraro/H5Z-ZFP/docs/installation.rst

   library compiled  differently from this, the  filter's ``can_apply`` method will always return false.
 This will result in silently ignoring an HDF5_ client's  request to compress data with ZFP_.
 Also, be sure to see :ref:`endian-issues`.
+* If OpenMP multi-threaded parallel execution is desired, compile with ZFP_WITH_OPENMP=1
 * After you have setup ``Config``, simply run ``make`` and it will build the ZFP_ library placing the library in a ``lib`` sub-directory and the necessary include files in ``inc[lude]`` sub-directory.
 * For more information and details, please see the `ZFP README <https://github.com/LLNL/zfp/blob/master/README.md>`_.